wendlingd/Browse-InfoSeeking-PubMed/README.md

-# Browse InfoSeeking studies in PubMed
+# Python - List counts for InfoSeeking studies in PubMed, by audience

 ## Health-medicine resource for building personas, journey maps, etc.